supertylerc/kcli-configs/README.md

 * install MetalLB for implementing the Kubernetes LoadBalancer service type (verified)
 * install nginx as an ingress controller (verified)
-* update Cilium deployment to enable Prometheus scraping
+* update Cilium deployment to enable Prometheus scraping (currently unverified)
-* update Cilium deployment to expose Hubble UI behind an Ingress
+* update Cilium deployment to expose Hubble UI behind an Ingress (currently unverified)
-* update Prometheus Operator deployment to expose Grafana behind an Ingress
+* update Prometheus Operator deployment to expose Grafana behind an Ingress (verified)
-* Create an external-dns deployment with Pi-Hole as a provider
+* Create an external-dns deployment with Pi-Hole as a provider (verified)
   * You must have an existing Pi-Hole server for this

 At various points, this plan will ask you for some inputs: